vmgabriel/chackraAPP/README.md

 - [X] Add Service for Task
 - [X] Add Controller for Task
 - [X] Integrate Controller Task in Infra
-- [ ] Integrate Controller Task in View
+- [X] Integrate Controller Task in View
+- [X] Integrate View And Show data in Provider - Tasks in columns TODO - Doing - Done
+- [ ] Change in Pagination Filter and Order as String, immutable problem